You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 The deadline to apply to vote by proxy is normally six working days before an election.
 However, in some circumstances emergency proxy voting is also available.
 Please contact us for more information and guidance about voting by Emergency Proxy.

-Please send your completed form to This email address is being protected from spambots.
-You need JavaScript enabled to view it..
-Emailed forms will be received and processed faster.
-Alternatively, you can send your form via post to Electoral Services, Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT.
+If you have a completed form to submit, please email it to This email address is being protected from spambots.
+You need JavaScript enabled to view it. or post it to Electoral Services, Civic Centre, Queen Elizabeth Drive, Pershore WR10 1PT.
+If you have any questions or need assistance, please contact us by email or phone 01386 565437

 Current elections